 German 2: This course provides a review and continuation of the Level 1 program.
 The first-year text, Deutsch Aktuell, places its emphasis on understanding and speaking German.
 The second-year course puts more emphasis on reading and writing than the first year.
 The goals of the program are to (1) master a basic vocabulary through further acquisition of reading skills, (2) continue aural-oral practice, (3) introduce German culture through conversations and readings and (4) expand the grammar control for formally analyzing familiar structures.(Deutsch Aktuell Online Book Link)

 Clubs and Activities

 USC German Exchange Trip (GAPP): GAPP stands for German American Partnership Program.
 The USC students host German exchange students in the fall every other year.
 In the spring, we travel to Leverkusen, Germany.
-Twenty-five students will travel to Leverkusen in June of 2020.

 USC Cultural Immersion Trip: Every other summer there is a trip offered for current Spanish students at Upper St. Clair High School.
 The trip is typically ten days in length and takes place immediately upon the close of the academic school year in June.
-The tentative next trip will be in June of 2023.
-In the past we have traveled to Peru and Argentina.

 German Club Co-Sponsor: I co-sponsor monthly activities for the German Club at the high school.
 All students are encouraged to join and do not need to be in a German course to participate!